7 minutes

 Why Are Health Inspections Important?

-Health inspections, conducted by local health departments or state regulatory authorities, play a crucial role in ensuring that restaurants adhere to stringent food safety and sanitation standards.
-These inspections serve two primary purposes:
+Health inspections, carried out by the local health department or state regulatory authorities, are essential for maintaining food safety and operational standards in restaurants.
+These inspections serve two key purposes:

 1. Protect Public Health